 The safe operation of a physical process can be harmed on the occurrence of faults, these faults may affect the process itself or its conduct bodies.
 This observation has naturally led to the implementation of surveillance systems whose objective is to be able at any moment, to provide operating status of the various organs constituting the system.
 When a fault occurs, it must be detected as soon as possible, even where all observed signals remain in their allowable limits.
 It must then be located and its cause identified.
-Thus, the steps of observation and monitoring must be assisted by a "smarter" step.
+Thus, the conventional steps of observation and monitoring must be assisted by a "smarter" step.

-This step, called supervision, uses all available information through an implicit or explicit model.
-Here, the goal is the detection of oscillatory failures affecting a flight control system (FCS) -specifically an aileron- of an aircraft.
-For these oscillatory failures, airworthiness regulations applied worldwide by all manufacturers require precaution designed to detect and to accommodate these failures (see [3]).
-Software embedded on the Airbus A380, for example, is entirely compliant to the current regulations.
-However, improvements ([1], [2]) could be used for the next generation of aircraft from European manufacturer to accompany the future technological innovations and meet changing regulations.
+This step, often called supervision, uses all available information through an implicit or explicit model.
+In this study, the objective is the determination of oscillatory failures that may affect a flight control surface (FCS) of an aircraft, specifically an aileron.
+More generally, for this type of oscillatory failures, aviation regulations applied worldwide by all manufacturers require precaution designed to detect and to accommode these failure (see [3]).
+Software embedded on the Airbus A380, for example, is entirely complying with the current regulations.
+However, the improvement ([1], [2]) could be used for the next generation of aircrafts from European manufacturer to accompany the future technological innovations and meet changing regulations.
 That is the purpose of this study.
 Examples of oscillatory failures detection in other areas can be found in [4], [5].
-Note also that these oscillatory failures are different from Pilot-Induced Oscillations (PIO) caused by the pilot (see [7], [8]).
-In the following, some elements leading to a methodology to detect such failures are presented, which are based on existing sensors and on soft (or virtual) sensors capable of reconstructing some informations through a model.
+Note also that these oscillatory failures are different from Pilot-Induced Oscillations (PIO) intentionally caused by the pilot (see [7], [8]).
+In following, we propose some elements that led a methodology to detect such failures, which bases on existing sensors and on soft sensors (or virtual sensors) capable of reconstructing some informations through a model.

 The principle of supervision is presented in the section II and the design of a soft sensor for the oscillatory failure case detection in the section III.
-The section IV tackled the problem of fault detection and isolation (FDI) by the test of standard deviation.
+The section IV tackled the problem of fault detection and isolation by the test of standard deviation.
 This problem is treated in the section V by the test of correlation.
-Conclusion and perspectives end the paper.
+Some conclusion and perspectives end the paper.